DataDog/documentation/content/en/database_monitoring/setup_sql_server/troubleshooting.md

 Microsoft also provides a helpful doc on troubleshooting these types of errors, which can be [followed here][5].

-### SQL Server Unable to connect due to “Invalid connection string attribute”
+### SQL Server Unable to connect due to “Invalid connection string attribute” {#tcp-connection-error}

 The following ADO Providers are supported on Windows: `SQLOLEDB`, `MSOLEDBSQL`, `MSOLEDBSQL19`, `SQLNCLI11`.